 If you have gotten this far, you might be wondering how this information is useful.
-One way it can help to direct your breeding is by avoiding male sterility.
+One way it can help to direct your breeding is by avoiding male sterility in potato crosses.
 Male sterility isn’t all bad; it allows you to produce a lot of cross pollinated seed without having to segregate varieties or emasculate the flowers.
 On the other hand, it limits the kind of crosses that you can perform.
 Varieties with full fertility can be used more flexibly.
 By avoiding parents with T, D, and W cytoplasm, you greatly increase the chance that new varieties will be fully fertile.

 Another use is perhaps less practical, more a matter of philosophy.
 Many people are working with potatoes that have the common cytoplasm types.
 If you are an amateur or specialty breeder, why not try something different?
 The M, A, and P type cytoplasms of Andean potatoes are not well represented in modern potatoes.
 There are a variety of reasons for this, but the main one is that they simply haven’t been used much.
 Tom Wagner has often mentioned that he likes to work with the old Irish variety Lumpers because it is one of the last few European holdouts with A type cytoplasm (and it has a fairly rare haplotype of that cytoplasm).
 I can’t point you to a single reason why the A type cytoplasm from Lumpers is a better choice than any other potato, but my instinct as a plant breeder is to preserve and expand diversity whenever possible.
 The limited number of cytoplasm types present in modern varieties is often referred to as a genetic bottleneck.
 Genetic bottlenecks create an environment where pests and diseases can suddenly get the upper hand.
 For this reason, if no other, I think it is a particularly good idea for small breeders to range far afield.
 By including more Andean varieties and wild species in your breeding projects, you can diversify the types of cytoplasm that are included in your population.